 Imagine being forced to flee your home at gunpoint in the middle of the night to escape impending violence, taking only what you can carry or perhaps only what you are wearing.
 This was the situation for many residents of Montes de Maria in the Caribbean region of Colombia during the early 2000s.

 I, along with several World Bank staff and 74 participants from around the globe, had an opportunity to visit this region and hear from the formerly displaced residents themselves, not just about their experience of fleeing, but also about their opportunity to return home.
 Thanks to an ambitious program of the government of Colombia to restitute land to internally displaced people (IDPs), of which there are an estimated 3-5 million remaining, many families in this part of Colombia have returned to their land are now able to farm, raise cattle, and nurture their families and communities.

+The global landscape these days is not a pretty one: collapsing commodity prices, weak demand in the OECD economies and a pronounced slowdown in many emerging markets, unpredictable capital flows affecting exchange rates, and a noticeable slump in world trade.
+This is clearly not a good time to be a Minister of Finance!
 This is the panorama that surrounds the IMF World Bank Annual Meetings in Lima, October 8-10.
 The weak global picture is heavy on diagnostics of what is troubling many developing countries, but less robust on the side of policy solutions.
 In Lima, this will be one of the key topics of discussion during a high-level debate on “Balancing sustainable growth and social equity”.